PogiAbel/PogiAbel/README.md

 # Hi, my name is Abel
-I currently study at the University of Miskolc
+I finished my studies at the University of Miskolc.
+So now I gave a Bsc of Software Information Technology :)

 I have lot of curosity in me, this lead me to try a lot of different things.